Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 When encoding request bodies, several things happen:

-* For requests with content-type header of `application/x-www-form-urlencoded`, `multipart/form-data`
+* For requests with content-type header of `application/x-www-form-urlencoded`, `multipart/form-data`,
-  or `application/json`, this plugin will pass the request body "raw" on the `body` attribute, but also try to return a parse version of those arguments in `body_args`.
-If this parsing fails, an error message will be returned and the message will not be sent.
+  or `application/json`, this plugin will pass the raw request body on the `body` attribute, but also tries to return a parsed version of those arguments in `body_args`.
+If this parsing fails, an error message is returned and the message is not sent.
-* If the `content-type` is not `text/plain`, `text/html`, `application/xml`, `text/xml` or `application/soap+xml`,
+* If the `content-type` is not `text/plain`, `text/html`, `application/xml`, `text/xml`, or `application/soap+xml`,
   then the body will be base64-encoded to ensure that the message can be sent as JSON.
-In such a case, the message will have an extra attribute called `body_base64` set to `true`.
+In such a case, the message has an extra attribute called `body_base64` set to `true`.

 ## Known issues and limitations

 Known limitations:

-1. There is no support for TLS
+1. There is no support for TLS.
-2. There is no support for Authentication
+2. There is no support for Authentication.
-3. There is no support for message compression
+3. There is no support for message compression.
-4. The message format is not customizable
+4. The message format is not customizable.

 ## Quickstart

-The following guidelines assume that both `Kong` and `Kafka` have been installed on your local machine:
+The following guidelines assume that both `Kong` and `Kafka` have been installed on your local machine.

-1. Install `kong-plugin-kafka-upstream` as mentioned on the "Installation" section of this readme.

-2. Create `kong-upstream` topic in your `Kafka` cluster:
+1. Create a `kong-upstream` topic in your `Kafka` cluster:

     ```
     ${KAFKA_HOME}/bin/kafka-topics.sh --create \